-- (1) has the personal characteristics (including being of good repute and integrity) - (2) possesses the level of competence, knowledge and experience - (3) has the relevant qualifications or is progressing towards achieving qualifications and - (4) has undergone or is undergoing all training.
+- (1) Has the personal characteristics (including being of good repute and integrity) - (2) Possesses the level of competence, knowledge and experience - (3) Has the relevant qualifications or is progressing towards achieving qualifications and - (4) Has undergone or is undergoing all training.

-The Approved Person Fitness Propriety and Conduct Standards Policy outlines the policy for establishing fitness and propriety at recruitment and ensuring ongoing fitness and propriety and compliance with the PRA Conduct Standards and with the FCA Code of Conduct Sourcebook (COCON) Assessment is made upon commencement of the role within the recruitment process and on an ongoing basis thereafter.
+The Senior Managers & Certification Regime Fitness and Propriety and Conduct Rules Policy outlines the policy for establishing fitness and propriety at recruitment and on an ongoing basis thereafter.